 As noted by a World Health Organization report, CBD is generally safe, non-addictive and has small but manageable side effects.
 More commonly experienced side effects include fatigue, loss of appetite, dry mouth and nausea.

-More serious side effects are rare but possible and usually, occur with the interaction of other drugs or illnesses.
+More serious side effects are rare but possible and usually.
+It occurs with the interaction of other drugs or illnesses.

 Legally produced CBD cannot get you high.
 This is because it lacks the same concentration of THC as most forms of marijuana.
 It may make you feel relaxed, but a more severe, intoxicating feeling is not possible.